 The project -

-- Increased the library’s stocks of braille and audio books: The library has copied 80 textbooks and storybooks into both braille and video formats.
+- Increased the library’s stocks of braille and audio books: The library has created 80 textbooks and storybooks in braille and video formats.

 - Increased children’s skills and confidence with braille, and audio technology, and their motivation to study: Using the new resources, blind and visually impaired children are now learning at the same pace as their sighted classmates.